ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 >You can click on any part of the dashboard and the rest of the dashboard will filter based on the value you select.

+# Take a screen capture or screen shot of this dashboard tab to show that you have completed the lab.